LeoFLT/owc-automations/README.md

 ## Usage

-Simply populate the .env file with the relevant fields, set the roles that should be assigned on verification with `.verify_roles role1,role2,role_n`, and instruct players to use the `/verify` slash command to begin the verification flow.
+Simply populate the .env file with the relevant fields, set the roles that should be assigned on verification with `$verify_roles role1,role2,role_n`, and instruct players to use the `/verify` slash command to begin the verification flow.